metruzanca/zanca.dev-gatsby/content/blog/personal-website-with-gatsby-and-netlify-cms/index.md

 ---
-title: Creating a Personal Website using Gatsby.js and Netlify CMS
+title: "Creating a Personal Website using Gatsby.js and Netlify CMS"
-date: "2020-12-20T15:37:52.471Z" //TODO change this to new Date().toISOString() of publishing
+date: "2020-12-20T18:48:35.562Z"
-description: //TODO
+description: "How I created my blog and portfolio website"
 ---

 # The Process